swincas/cookies-n-code/code-review/2019_05_10/README.rst

 As you can see here, the decorator returns the original function after modifying one of its attributes (its name), unlike a wrapper decorator which returns a new definition.

-Attribute decorators can have many different uses, just like wrapper decorators.
+Utility decorators can have many different uses, just like wrapper decorators.
 Remember that I mentioned that decorators can be used for copy/pasting docstrings into definitions?
 One could for example write a decorator that can substitute docstring snippets into the docstring of a definition.
 Below is a shortened version of the ``docstring_substitute`` decorator in my `e13Tools package <https://github.com/1313e/e13Tools/blob/bb83a26ed892adc73bf8f6a7cce6d946cee87652/e13tools/utils.py#L128>`_: